pimotte/nomic/README.md

 The Receiver must post a comment describing the resolution of these extra conditions with validity as a result, before he can accept the Transfer.

+# Representation of Nomics

+## Mutable Rules

+**377** *Representation Theory*

+A **Nomic** is a game in which the rules may change.

+A **Nomic game state** is a record of a Nomic, interpretable by humans, specifying a current rule-set and any other varying attributes.

+A **Nomic representation** is a set of Nomic game states, one of which is designated as current.

+A **Nomic game state transition** is method within a Nomic representation to designate a Nomic game state which is not current, as current.
+Such a transition is called **valid** if it is permitted by the current Nomic game state before the transition.

 # Criminal Law

 ## Mutable Rules